Medical Tutorials are non-credit, non-graded experiences supervised by faculty at the Johns Hopkins University School of

 - Practicum (shadowing that includes structured reflections, didactics, and/or a capstone project).

-Please note that the Medical Tutorial program is on Blackboard, and you must be registered on the Medical Tutorial Blackboard site to see the full list of instructions, deadlines, and procedures.
+Please note that the Medical Tutorials Program is on Blackboard, and you must be registered on the Medical Tutorials Blackboard site to see the full list of instructions, deadlines, and procedures.
+If you are not registered on the Blackboard site, you can enroll by doing the following:

 Medical Tutorials are offered in the fall and spring semesters (not summer or intersession), but you cannot register for Medical Tutorials during the regular fall and spring registration periods.

 Please direct your Medical Tutorial questions to MedicalTutorials@jhmi.edu.